carpenter-singh-lab/2022_Haghighi_NatureMethods/README.md

 ## Preprocessed publicly available Profiles
 Preprocessed profiles (~9.5GB) are available on a S3 bucket.
-They can be downloaded using the command:
+They can be downloaded at no cost and no need for registration of any sort, using the command:

 ```bash
 aws s3 cp \